 Fume Hood Ergonomics

-Fume hoods are not the most ergonomically-friendly pieces of equipment.
+Fume hoods are not the most ergonomically friendly piece of equipment.
 When using a fume hood, especially an older one, you may experience:

 • Constrained knee and leg space